-A couple of Democrats have declared candidacy or taken the intermediate step of forming an exploratory committee.
+A few Democrats have declared candidacy or taken the intermediate step of forming an exploratory committee.
 Many others are looking like a candidate based on their recent messaging and events, even several — like Sen. Elizabeth Warren — who have stated they’re not running.
 Others are leaving their options open or have said no, but speculation continues.

 A traditional launching pad for the presidency, this class will have to overcome frustration with Washington.